liblime/jspec/README.md

   - 'spec/fixtures/data'
   - 'spec/fixtures/data.html'

-So if the file 'spec/fixtures/data.html' exists, we can simply use fixture('data'), where as 'spec/fixtures/xml/data.xml' must be specified with fixture('xml/data.xml').
+So if the file _spec/fixtures/data.html_ exists, we can simply use `fixture('data')`, where as _spec/fixtures/xml/data.xml_ must be specified with `fixture('xml/data.xml')`.

-If you prefer not to store fixtures in the 'fixtures' directory you must be more specific with the path supplied.
+If you prefer not to store fixtures in the _fixtures_ directory you must be more specific with the path supplied.

 ## Testing DOM Elements

 When using jQuery testing DOM elements is very easy.
 Many may think they require specific sandbox divs in their html, however you do not.
-Using the fixture support mentioned above you may simply load some HTML, and use the 'elements()' utility which is an alias of jQuery:
+Using the fixture support mentioned above you may simply load some HTML, and use the `elements()` utility which is an alias of jQuery:

     describe 'JSpec DOM testing'
       describe 'is so easy'